 During her placement, she was given access to a large range of online courses to help her further her skills and progress in the role.
 Jasmine also worked under the tutelage of more experienced employees and had regular progress checks with these mentors in order to further support her improvement.

 The Kickstart scheme and the mentoring, combined with Jasmine’s exceptional work ethic and positive attitude, is what ultimately allowed her to ultimately become our Events Executive.
-She has since been at the forefront of many large Chamber events such as the Golf Day, our Business Awards ceremony and Net Zero Live.
+She was also at the forefront of many large Chamber events such as the Golf Day, our Business Awards ceremony and Net Zero Live.